allan-pg/Course-Management-System/README.md

 	join courses c on c.course_id = e.course_id
 )
 ```
+** Created a View named student_course_summary that shows students name, course they are enrolled in and their grade**

 **8. Add an INDEX on Enrollments.student_id.**
 ```sql
 create index student_idx
 on enrollments(student_id);
 ```
+**Added an index on enrollment table on student_id column for faster retrieval of data from enrollment table**

 ## ⚡ Challenges and Lessons Learned